Bill & Ted's Excellent Adventure: Plot

 They befriend Billy the Kid in the Wild West and Socrates in ancient Greece before stopping in 15th-century England, where they fall in love with princesses Joanna and Elizabeth.
 Their father tries to have them executed, but Billy and Socrates help them escape.
-The booth, slightly damaged by an attacking knight in the process, takes them to 2688, where they discover that society reveres them and their future band.
-They are inspired to complete their report with "extra credit" by abducting Sigmund Freud, Ludwig van Beethoven, Joan of Arc, Genghis Khan and Abraham Lincoln.
-After a brief stop in prehistoric times to repair the booth, they program it to return to the present but end up outside Circle K the night before, where Rufus first introduced himself.
-They convince their earlier selves of Rufus's trustworthiness before he explains how to get to the next day; he further warns them that they have two hours left before their history report is due.
+The booth, its antenna damaged by an attacking knight in the process, takes them to 2688, where they discover that society reveres them and their future band.
+They are inspired to complete their report with "extra credit" by abducting Sigmund Freud, Ludwig van Beethoven, Joan of Arc, Genghis Khan, and Abraham Lincoln.
+After a brief stop in prehistoric times to repair the antenna, they program the booth to return to the present, but end up outside Circle K the night before, where Rufus first introduced himself.
+They convince their earlier selves of Rufus's trustworthiness before he explains how to get to the next day; he further warns them that they have only two hours left before their history report is due.

 When they arrive at the current time, they leave the historical figures at the local mall to learn about San Dimas while looking for Napoleon.
 After learning that Deacon has abandoned Napoleon at a bowling alley, Bill and Ted track him to a local water park.
 Back at the mall, the historical figures become fascinated but also overwhelmed by San Dimas culture, and are soon arrested for inadvertently causing mayhem.
 Captain Logan, determined to break up Bill and Ted's friendship, refuses to release their historical figures and orders Ted to start packing up for military school.

 The boys execute an escape plan based on using the time booth in the future to set up what they need in the present.
 They break their friends out of jail, then present each to the assembled school using stage lighting effects and rousing music.
 Their "report" earns a standing ovation, they pass the course, and they return the historical figures to their own times.

 Sometime later, Rufus returns, accompanied by the two princesses he has rescued from arranged marriages.
 He says that they will also be part of Wyld Stallyns and that the four of them will change the world with their music.
-He asks to jam with them, but on hearing their fledgling attempts to play, he turns to the movie audience and assures them, "They do get better."
+He asks to jam with them, but on hearing their fledgling attempts to play, he turns to the movie audience and assures them "They do get better."